 Block Dropping is a Scimrahn technique where a large block of CCC is cut out over a door and then sheared off when an enemy is passing through.
 This traditionally took great skill to time correctly so that it struck the target, but with the addition of explosive charges to this attack, the timing can be done with a fair amount of accuracy.
 This technique is most often used against Chezbah Demolishers but works with any target.
-This is an example of a trap that uses explosive charges to increase the damage to a vehicle. he Artifact 66
+This is an example of a trap that uses explosive charges to increase the damage to a vehicle.

 If a large Hex doorway is used then the block will be falling in the door for 76-125 meter fall.
 This means the block would be traveling at approximately 180 k/ph.
 To destroy a Demolisher it would take a damage of approximately 5000 hp.
 This would require a block with a mass of 13889 Kg.
-(180 k/ph x 13,889 Kg / 500 = 5000 HP) Vehicle Impact Traps This same rule applies to using a vehicle's own momentum to damage it.
+(180 k/ph x 13,889 Kg / 500 = 5000 HP)

+Vehicle Impact Traps

+This same rule applies to using a vehicle's own momentum to damage it.
 The mass multiplied by velocity of the vehicle divided by 500 can be inflicted by a properly engineered trap.
 When the trap is struck by a vehicle the trap takes damage equal to the damage inflicted on the vehicle once the trap is destroyed it can do no more damage.

 Example: A trap consisting of a palisade of spikes has an armor rating of 40 and 10 Hit Points can only do a maximum of 50 damage before it is destroyed.
 Traps using this method are usually very simple and may be intentionally obvious.
 Examples include the Czech Hedgehog and Tiger Teeth antitank traps.

-E-Suit Leg Snares E-suits have a very high degree of maneuverability and can usually fly over obstacles that would block other vehicles.
-Leg snares consist of small traps that do relatively little damage (40-90 hp) but each one has the potential to do a critical hit and each stands a small chance of disabling a leg of the E-suit.
-Leg snares are vehicle impact traps, however the leg snares can also be designed to snag the E-suit's legs if time is taken to build them to snare the vehicle in addition to doing damage.
-Springs A spring is a way of storing mechanical force.
-A large number of traps for catching animals use springs to deliver energy.
-However with a few exceptions springs do not do well in storing large amounts of energy and therefore are usually only useful for man sized targets.
-Thin strips of CCC are flexible enough to anchor on one end and then bend acting as a spring.
+E-Suit Leg Snares

+E-suits have a very high degree of maneuverability and can usually fly over obstacles that would block other vehicles.
+Leg snares consist of small traps that do relatively little damage (40-90 hp) but each one has the potential to do a critical hit and each stands a of CCC are flexible enough to anchor on one end and then bend acting as a spring.
 With very few exceptions, spring based traps are single action traps.
-Springs made from CCC can inflict a maximum 12 points of damage per spring, but using multiple springs makes them harder to build.